Six Budget-Friendly Hacks to Protect Your Rental Property From Break-Ins

 Use Decals and Decoys

 You don’t have to invest in expensive security systems and gadgets to deter criminals.
 Instead, “fake it till you make it” by putting decals and stickers for well-known alarm systems on windows around your property.
 Focus on areas where burglars commonly strike, like the front door and downstairs windows.
-For just $10 or less, these signs and stickers will make burglars think there’s security system in place—despite the truth that there actually isn’t.
+For just $10 or less, these signs and stickers will make burglars think there’s a security system in place—despite the truth that there actually isn’t.

 While that seems like a risky move to take, research from the University of North Carolina at Charlotte’s Department of Criminal Justice and Criminology found that 60 percent of burglars indicated that the presence of an alarm would cause them to seek an alternative target altogether.
 Decals and fake-out methods are effective because a burglar would rather find a new target than stick around to find out if your security system is real or not.